 With a little over two days at hand in Yangon, I visited the famous Shwedagon Pagoda, the National Museum of Myanmar, Bogyoke Aung San Market, and the Secretariat.
 I also managed a ride on the Yangon Circular Train and gorged on yummy Shan food.

 Glistering in gold under the morning sun, the Shwedagon Pagoda was stunning!
 Many countries have fancy Buddhist temples, but there was something different about Shwedagon Pagoda.
 It was grand, yet intimate.

 I spent a few hours exploring the temple complex; there was plenty of room to find a corner to sit and observe people, or simply admire the beauty of the temple complex from different spots.

-The National Museum was educational and provided a brief introduction to the history and cultural context of Myanmar, including a glimpse of various Burmese tribes (their dress and culture), traditional musical instruments, hand-made puppets and handicrafts, paintings depicting Burmese life, and facets of Myanmar’s political history.
+The visit to the National Museum was educational and provided an introduction to the history and cultural context of Myanmar, including a glimpse of various Burmese tribes (their dress and culture), traditional musical instruments, hand-made puppets and handicrafts, paintings depicting Burmese life, and facets of Myanmar’s political history.